louiss0/zed-markdoc-extension/CONTRIBUTING.md

 - Create feature branches from develop: `git flow feature start <feature-name>`
 - Keep commits atomic and well-documented
 - Update CHANGELOG.md
-- Ensure all samples render correctly
+- Ensure all samples render correctly (even though they are excluded from the registry bundle)
+- Follow `PUBLISHING.md` when submitting updates to `zed-industries/extensions`